sailro/EscapeFromTarkov-Trainer/README.md

 # EscapeFromTarkov-Trainer

 *I'm not responsible for any consequences that result from using this code.
-BattleState / BattlEye will ban you if you try to use it.*
+BattleState / BattlEye will ban you if you try to use it 'live'.*

 This is an attempt -for educational purposes only- to alter a Unity game at runtime without patching the binaries (so without using [Cecil](https://github.com/jbevain/cecil) nor [Reflexil](https://github.com/sailro/reflexil)).